gardener/gardener/docs/usage/managed_seed.md

 For an example that uses non-default configuration, see [55-managed-seed-gardenlet.yaml](../../example/55-managedseed-gardenlet.yaml)

+### Renewing the Gardenlet Kubeconfig Secret

+In order to making the `ManagedSeed` controller renew the gardenlet's kubeconfig secret, annotate the `ManagedSeed` with `gardener.cloud/operation=renew-kubeconfig`.
+This will trigger a reconciliation during which the kubeconfig secret is deleted and the bootstrapping is performed again (during which gardenlet obtains a new client certificate).

+It is also possible to trigger the renewal on the secret directly, see [here](../concepts/gardenlet.md#rotate-certificates-using-bootstrap-kubeconfig).

 ## Creating a Seed from a Template

 To register a shoot as a seed from a template without deploying `gardenlet` to the shoot using a default configuration, create a `ManagedSeed` resource similar to the following: